Berklee in Los Angeles: It's All in the Song

 - Special Lectures:

-Lecture topics in the past have included music sequencing and notation software, lead sheet writing, audition techniques, recording lectures, and improvisation.
+In the past, lecture topics have included music sequencing and notation software, lead sheet writing, audition techniques, recording, and improvisation.
 Students will receive information in their acceptance materials about signing up.

 - Closing Ceremony and Scholarships: